kaust-rccl/ibex-miniconda-install/README.md

 ```

 ...we recommend that you type `yes` (rather than the default `no`) to avoid having to manually initialize
 Conda for Bash later.
-If you accidently accept the default, no worries.
+If you accidentally accept the default, no worries.
 When the script finishes you need
 to type the following commands.

 ```bash